Sole Traders & Insolvency

 - Work with people who understand your position

 - Deal with your creditors in a structured manner

 A sole trader is a person who trades under their own name, or has a trading name.
 They do not trade through the medium of a limited liability Company and are personally liable for all of the business debts.
 This is to be contrasted with the Director of a limited Company who may be able to place the Company into Liquidation and unless they have personally guaranteed debts, will not be personally liable for the Company’s business debts.

-One of the major difficulties we have experienced with sole traders is that because they know that they are personally liable for the business debts, they tend avoid taking specialist advice in the hope that things will improve.
+One of the major difficulties we have experienced with sole traders is that because they know that they are personally liable for the business debts, they tend to avoid taking specialist advice in the hope that things will improve.
 Whilst this may happen occasionally, hoping for an improvement is not often a practical solution.
-Seeking advice at an early stage can help to preserve a business and protect personal assets.
+Seeking advice at an early stage of sole trader insolvency, can help to preserve a business and protect personal assets.

 We have helped many sole traders to restructure their business and overcome their financial problems.
 This can be by way of an informal arrangement with creditors, or by using a formal insolvency procedure such as an Individual Voluntary Arrangement (IVA).